Occurred: June 2021

 Page published: June 2021

-Microsoft came under fire for allegedly stopping users in some countries from viewing China's 'tank man'.
+Microsoft came under fire for allegedly stopping users in some countries from viewing China's 'tank man', prompting accusations of censorship.

 Developer: Microsoft